FabianSchuetze/EconPDEs.jl/README.md

 	- Asset pricing model with *long run risk* (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
 	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016))

-Asset pricing models can be hard to solve numerically.
-This package proposes a fast and robust algorithm to solve economic models in continuous time.
-This package was developed while writing my PhD thesis.

 # `Ψtc` solves systems of PDES
 The function `Ψtc` allows to solve systems of PDEs + eventual algebraic equations.